mjorod/textram/README.md

 [Xtext pre-configured](https://www.eclipse.org/Xtext/download.html).
 If you feel comfortable enough, you can add these to your existing installation.

 1. Choose Help -> Install New Software... from the menu bar and Add...
-Insert one of the update site [Xtext](http://download.eclipse.org/modeling/tmf/xtext/updates/composite/releases/).
+Insert the adequate URL from [Xtext](http://download.eclipse.org/modeling/tmf/xtext/updates/composite/releases/).
 This site aggregates all the necessary and optional components and dependencies of Xtext.
 2. Select the Xtext SDK from the category Xtext {version} and complete